-Also within urban areas, the distribution and access opportunities of good schools are unequal because of school segregation, which is strongly connected to residential segregation (Bernelius & Vaattovaara, 2016; Oberti, 2007; Oberti & Savina, 2019; Owens, 2020; Taylor & Gorard, 2001).
-Many countries set school catchment areas that link place of residence to a selection of nearby schools available to children in that area (e.g., in the UK: Mayet, 1996; Parsons et al., 2000; in Germany: Noreisch, 2007; in France, Oberti & Savina, 2019; in Australia: Rowe & Lubienski, 2017; in China: Wen et al., 2017; Wu, 2012).
-And because of residential segregation by socioeconomic status (SES) (Nieuwenhuis, Tammaru, van Ham, Hedman, & Manley, 2020), some school catchment areas are wealthier than others and consequently have better-quality schools.
+Also within urban areas, the distribution and access opportunities of good schools are unequal because of school segregation, which is strongly connected to residential segregation (Bernelius & Vaattovaara, 2016; Oberti, 2007; Taylor & Gorard, 2001).
+Many countries set school catchment areas that link place of residence to a selection of nearby schools available to children in that area (e.g., in the UK: Mayet, 1996; Parsons et al., 2000; in Germany: Noreisch, 2007; in France: Oberti & Savina, 2019; in Australia: Rowe & Lubienski, 2017; in China: Wen et al., 2017; Wu, 2012).
+And because of residential segregation by socioeconomic status (Nieuwenhuis, Tammaru, van Ham, Hedman, & Manley, 2020), some school catchment areas are wealthier than others and consequently have schools with higher average income levels.
+When, as described above, perceived school quality is what attracts high income families to certain catchment areas, a correlation between school quality and the school’s population’s income is suggested.
 For example, in the US, public schools’ quality was found to be shaped by the amount of wealth in a school district (Kozol, 1991; Slavin, 1999).

 Family background is considered a strong predictor of educational differentiation (Marjoribanks, 1979; Nieuwenhuis, Hooimeijer, van Dorsselaer, & Vollebergh, 2013).
 Studies show that parental income and education influence children’s ability to do well in education (Cheadle & Amato, 2011; Lareau, 1987).
-Some argue that working-class parents with low income and educational levels pay less attention to school choice and long term educational strategies (Ball, 2002; Ball, Bowe, & Gewirtz, 1995; Deutsch, 1967).
-Others say, although parents of each class have the same educational expectations for children, they have vastly different abilities and economic resources to attain those (Chin & Phillips, 2004; Rosier & Corsaro, 1993; Votruba-Drzal, 2003).
-High-income parents are more able to afford houses in urban areas with better schools, and higher educated parents may be better equipped with knowledge about good schools (Webber & Butler, 2007).
-Therefore, to understand the relation between parents’ wealth and education and school quality in areas with different levels of urbanization, we examine the interaction between urbanization and parental SES in Taiwan.
+Some argue that working-class parents with low income and educational levels pay less attention to school choice and long term educational strategies (Ball, 2002).
+Others say, although parents of each class have the same educational expectations for children, they have vastly different abilities and economic resources to attain those (Chin & Phillips, 2004; Votruba-Drzal, 2003).
+High-income parents are able to afford houses in urban areas with better schools, and higher educated parents may be better equipped with knowledge about good schools (Webber & Butler, 2007).
+Therefore, to understand the relation between parents’ income and education and school quality in areas with different levels of urbanization, we examine the interaction between urbanization and parental SES in Taiwan.
 This will shed light on whether high SES parents are better able to exploit the opportunities of urbanized areas than low SES parents.
+In sum, our research question is: How are urbanization and the interrelation between urbanization and parental socioeconomic background related to students’ differential access to schools?
+By studying the Taiwanese case, we include an East Asian perspective to the mostly Western-based body of literature.

 2. Factors shaping access opportunities to good schools

 Both urbanization (Parsons et al., 2000) and family SES (Cheadle & Amato, 2011; Marjoribanks, 1979) make differences to children’s chances for good schooling, and the two factors are intertwined as family SES tends to be related to spatial residential choice (Nieuwenhuis & Hooimeijer, 2016).
 High SES families tend to aggregate in urban areas where dense population and developed economies give rise to more well-paid, high-skilled jobs (Hacker, Klaesson, Pettersson, & Sjölander, 2013).
-Moreover, due to persistent residential income segregation (Nieuwenhuis et al., 2020; Oberti & Savina, 2019), the spatial distribution of households with different SES in urbanized areas is also uneven.
+Besides, due to residential sorting based on income, not only between areas of different levels of urbanization, but also within areas, the spatial distribution of households with different SES is uneven (Nieuwenhuis et al., 2020; Oberti & Savina, 2019).
 Much of the existing literature investigates access opportunities to good schools in terms of urbanization and family SES separately.
 But their combined impact lacks sufficient exploration.
-We will therefore review the existing research from each of these two perspectives first and then propose our hypothesis.
+We will therefore review the existing research from each of these two perspectives first and then propose our hypotheses.

 2.1 Urbanization and residential segregation causing educational inequality